AnyLog-co/documentation/anylog rest commands.md

-set [name] = [value]                Assigns a value to a given name set query log                       Activates a log recording queries being processed set query log profile [n] seconds   Records in the query log only queries with execution time greater or equal to [n] seconds set new query timer                 Resets the list and timers that monitor query execution time
+set [name] = [value]                Assigns a value to a given name set query log                       Activates a log recording queries being processed set query log profile [n] seconds   Records in the query log only queries with execution time greater or equal to [n] seconds set new query timer                 Resets the list and timers that monitor query execution time set command display [on/off]        When a script is executed, determine if the script commands are displayed.
+Default value is on.
 </pre>